sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

  - starts a Docker container in the background that runs **ambari-server** and **ambari-agent**.
  - starts another container which:
    - waits for the agent connecting to the server
-   - starts an ambari-shell, which will instruct ambari-server on its REST API:
+   - starts an [ambari-shell](https://github.com/sequenceiq/ambari-shell), which will instruct ambari-server on its REST API:
-     - define an **[Ambari Blueprint](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints)** by posting a json to `<AMBARI_URL>/api/v1/blueprints`
+     - define an **[Ambari Blueprint](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints)** by posting a JSON to `<AMBARI_URL>/api/v1/blueprints`
-     - create a Hadoop cluster by posting a json to `<AMBARI_URL>/api/v1/clusters` using the blueprint created in the previous step
+     - create a Hadoop cluster by posting a JSON to `<AMBARI_URL>/api/v1/clusters` using the blueprint created in the previous step

 ```
 docker run -d -p 8080 -h amb0.mycorp.kom --name ambari-singlenode sequenceiq/ambari --tag ambari-server=true
 docker run -e BLUEPRINT=single-node-hdfs-yarn --link ambari-singlenode:ambariserver -t --rm --entrypoint /bin/sh sequenceiq/ambari -c /tmp/install-cluster.sh
 ```

-or if you want a **twitter-sized** one-liner:
+or if you want a **twitter-sized** one-liner to start with Hadoop in less then a minute:

 ```
 curl -LOs j.mp/ambari-singlenode && . ambari-singlenode